allison-dahan/mkdocs-material/docs/Task1Allison.md

 - Entering `Ctrl + C` once, will terminate the current command.
 - Entering `Ctrl + C` twice, will exit the REPL if a current command isn't running.
 - Entering `Ctrl + D`, will exit the REPL.

+### Using the Terminal

+The terminal, also known as console or command line, enables users to interact with your computer's operating system through text commands.
+It's important for file management, installing packages and executing scripts.

+#### Basic Terminal Commands

+Familiarize yourself with basic terminal commands to navigate and manage your projects:

+- `pwd` (Print Working Directory): Displays the current directory path
+- `ls` (List): Lists all files and directories in the current directory
+- `cd <directory>` (Change Directory): Moves the terminal's focus to another directory.
+Replace `<directory>` with the path to the target directory.
+- `mkdir <directory name>` (Make Directory): Creates a new directory.
+- `touch <file_name>` (Touch): Creates a new file if it doesn't exist